 The effect is the same as if a user passes multiple processors to the -processor command-line option.
-For example, instead of a user having to run javac -processor DistanceUnitChecker, VelocityUnitChecker, MassUnitChecker MyFile.java the user can write javac -processor MyUnitCheckers MyFile.java if you define an aggregate checker class.
+For example, instead of a user having to run the user can write if you define an aggregate checker class.
 Extend AggregateChecker and override the getSupportedTypeCheckers method, like the following: